Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

 ## Stacked By Data

 Determines if the same item with different aux values can stack.
-Additionally, this component defines whether the item actors can merge while floating in the world.
+Additionally, defines whether the item actors can merge while floating in the world.

 <CodeHeader>minecraft:item > components</CodeHeader>